-1) The premises has a sufficient emergency / escape lighting system in accordance with BS 5266 and has test points strategically located.

-- 2) The self-contained units are provided to the communal landings, stairs. - 3) All installed emergency lighting equipment was last checked in April 2025.
+- 1) The premises has a sufficient emergency / escape lighting system in accordance with BS 5266 and has test points strategically located. - 2) The self-contained units are provided to the communal landings, stairs. - 3) All installed equipment is checked and tested monthly by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.
+The emergency lighting was subject to a monthly test by a competent provider.